 Positive Behavior Support, Graduate Certificate

-Positive Behavior Support (PBS) is an approach to improving human behavior by making challenging behavior unnecessary and preferred behavior easy and effective.
-This involves helping people improve the quality of their lives (personal, health, social, family, etc) and replacing challenging behavior with socially acceptable alternative behavior.
-Applied Behavior Analysis (ABA) is the science behind PBS, and the courses in the PBS Certificate are an "Approved Course Sequence" by the Behavior Analyst Certification Board.
+Positive Behavior Support (PBS) is an approach to improving human behavior by arranging environments and contingencies to make challenging behavior unnecessary and preferred behavior easy and effective.
+This involves helping people improve the quality of their lives (e.g. personal, health, social, family) and replacing challenging behavior with socially acceptable alternative behavior.
+Applied Behavior Analysis (ABA) is the science behind PBS, and the courses in the PBS Certificate comprise a Behavior Analyst Certification Board®, Inc. “Verified Course Sequence” or VCS.

-PBS employs research-validated behavioral practices of teaching and reinforcing behavior for individual children and adults as well as for groups of people (in classrooms, families, schools, etc).
+PBS employs research-validated behavioral practices of teaching and reinforcing behavior for individual children and adults as well as for groups of people including those in classrooms, families, schools, agencies and so forth.
 Attention is focused on understanding the conditions in the environment that contribute to challenging behavior and modifying those conditions to strengthen desirable behavior.
-This online Graduate Certificate in Positive Behavior Support prepares students who graduate, have a related master’s degree, obtain the required supervised experience, and pass the BACB national examination, to serve as Board Certified Behavior Analysts (BCBAs).
-Our PBS Certificate graduates help parents, teachers, and others who support people with disabilities and challenging behavior.
-This program places a high value on inclusion in school and community, on self-determination, and on avoidance of restrictive and coercive strategies.
+This online Graduate Certificate in Positive Behavior Support fulfills the course requirement for becoming a Board Certified Behavior Analyst®.
+Graduates help parents, teachers, and others who support people with disabilities and challenging behavior.
+This program places a high value on inclusion in school and community, self-determination, and avoidance of restrictive and coercive strategies.

 - Graduate certificate programs require a minimum of 12 credit hours.
 Many certificate programs require more than 12 credit hours.